By Toni Brannagan

-It’s almost embarrassing how reminiscent modern-day views of menstruation reflect the past, as far back as ancient eras.
+It’s almost embarrassing how much modern-day views of menstruation reflect the past, as far back as ancient eras.
 One Chicago charter school, rather than permitting their students to take regular bathroom breaks, “allows” them to tie sweatshirts around their waists to hide visible blood stains — as if that solves the problem of children sitting in uncomfortable, over-filled period products all day, or the culture of shame that stigmatizes those who menstruate.
 Worldwide, whether they’re in Chicago or sub-Saharan Africa, as many as one in ten girls misses school because they lack the resources to manage their periods.
 And in rural Nepal, women are frequently banished from their homes every month to “menstrual huts” where conditions are sometimes fatal.

 There are countless studies detailing the psychological effects of maintaining cleanliness, and while access to basic resources like water and cleaning products are not universal, there are no other natural processes as viciously attacked as regular period management.